'Nothing ever happens here': Bar shooting stuns idyllic Thousand Oaks

 "I don't know where he is," Gibson said.
 "I wanted to hear about my friend.
 They said he's missing still," he said as he left the center.

-Meanwhile, at La Reina High School, where a pre-scheduled blood drive was taking place, hundreds of people were waiting in a line that stretched far down the block to donate.
+Meanwhile, at La Reina High School, where a scheduled blood drive was taking place, hundreds of people were waiting in a line that stretched far down the block to donate.

 "This is our community," said Terri Healy, 56, of Simi Valley, who was in line with co-workers from the medical office where they work, which is next door to the Borderline.
 "You just want to do something."